-Definitions The following terms and definitions are not meant to be a full list of definitions for this policy.
+The following terms and definitions are not meant to be a full list of definitions for this policy.
 The terms defined here are meant to aid in the understanding of concepts contained within the policy.

 Amnesty - At times, alcohol is involved in gender discrimination cases.
-In an effort to encourage Complainants and witnesses of harassment and discrimination to report incidents and to focus on the safety of the student, an assurance of amnesty from an alcohol policy violation is provided for the student reporting gender-based discrimination.
+To encourage Complainants and witnesses of harassment and discrimination to report incidents and to focus on the safety of the student, an assurance of amnesty from an alcohol policy violation is provided for the student reporting gender-based discrimination.